MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ## Conclusion

-In this article, Contoso rehosts the SmartHotel360 app in Azure by migrating the app front-end VM to Azure by using the Site Recovery service.
+In this article, Contoso rehosts the SmartHotel360 app in Azure by migrating the app front-end VM to Azure by using the Azure Migrate service.
 Contoso migrates the on-premises database to an Azure SQL Database Managed Instance by using the Azure Database Migration Service.